Nextiva / Blog / VoIP

 Modern PABX systems interface with the public phone network and route calls digitally using Session Initiation Protocol (SIP) and VoIP technologies.

 PABX works like a mini version of a public telephone exchange.
-A typical system has both software and hardware.
-These include telephone units, routers, fax machines, modems, hubs, adapters, and switches.
+A typical system has both software and hardware, including telephone units, routers, fax machines, modems, hubs, adapters, and switches.

 A company can run its internal phone network using local phone extensions with PABX.
 These extensions correspond to specific phones and devices used in the corporate building.

 This system simplifies internal telephone communication.
-Inhouse calls don’t need to go beyond the local network.
-Users can also make in-house connections with the touch of a button.
+In-house calls don’t need to go beyond the local network, and users can also make in-house connections with the touch of a button.

 A PABX often greets an incoming call with a recorded message.
 This greeting is also called Interactive Voice Response (IVR).
 It usually requests a number for the caller to dial to reach the correct department or say their commands.